The Vital Role of Dietitians in Optimizing Health

 Supporting Mental Health

-There is a growing recognition of the link between diet and mental health.
+There is a growing recognition of the link between diet and mental health, often referred to as the “gut-brain axis.”
 Dietitians offer dietary strategies to support mental well-being, addressing conditions such as depression and anxiety through balanced nutrition.
 Nutrient-rich diets can enhance mood, cognitive function, and overall mental health.
+Key nutrients that play a role include:

 Special Populations